awwadsaeed/data-structures-and-algorithms/javascript/stack-and-queue/stack-and-queue.md

 a stack/queue: Is a Nodes-based data structure.
 Each node in the stack refers to the next node, but does not refer to the preceding node.
 ## Challenge
 <!-- Description of the challenge -->
-make an animal queue that only accepts cats or dogs in it.
+validate brackets using a stack or a queue.
 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
 enqueue and dequeue methods.
-bigO(1) for the methods implemented so far.
+bigO(n) for the methods implemented so far.
 ## API
 <!-- Description of each method publicly available to your Stack and Queue-->
 - push(): adds to the begining of the stack or the queue.